Start Printed Page 34969

 Title: Role of Communities in Stewardship Contracting Projects.

 Type of Request: Extension with Revision.

-Abstract: Section 323 of Public Law 108-7 (16 U.S.C.
-2104 Note) requires the Forest Service and Bureau of Land Management to report to Congress annually on the role of local communities in the development of agreement or contract plans through stewardship contracting.
-To meet that requirement, the Forest Service conducts surveys to gather the necessary information for use by both Forest Service and Bureau of Land Management.
+Abstract: The Forest Service is required to report to Congress annually on the role of local communities in the development of agreement or contract plans through stewardship contracting, per Section 8205 of Public Law 113-79, the Agricultural Act of 2014.
+To meet the requirement, the Forest Service conducts surveys to gather the necessary information.
 The survey provides information regarding the:

 (a) Nature of the local community involved in developing agreement or contract plans,

 (b) Nature of roles played by the entities involved in developing agreement or contract plans,